 Many parents have the impression that their youngster is always sick.
-Young children are very vulnerable to germs (viruses and bacteria) that cause infections.
-They easily catch colds, tummy bugs, and other infections.
+Young children are very vulnerable to germs (viruses and bacteria) that cause infections like the common cold and gastroenteritis (stomach flu).
 Why?
-Because their immune system, which protects them against germs, is not developed enough yet-and because they touch everything!
+Because their immune system, which protects them against germs, is not developed enough yet-and because they are always touching things!

-Infections in young children are most often caused by viruses.
-These viral infections are generally not serious, don't last long, and go away by themselves.
-They often occur more frequently during the child's first year in daycare.
-They gradually diminish as the child gets older and his immune system develops.
+Most infections in young children are not serious, don't last long, and go away by themselves.
+Theses infections often occur more frequently in the first year of day care.
+They gradually diminish as children get older and their immune systems develop.